How Older Adults Are Really Using AI, According to New Research

 A research team led by Robin Brewer, in collaboration with the University of Michigan, surveyed 3,000 Americans aged 50 and above.
 The goal was to better understand how older adults are interacting with AI tools, what they find useful, and where they still feel hesitant.

 The results were eye-opening.
-More than half of participants (55 percent) said they had used some form of AI technology.
-While voice assistants like Amazon Alexa and Google Home were the most common, one in four respondents reported using ChatGPT in the past year.
+More than half of the participants (55 percent) reported having used some form of AI technology.
+While voice assistants like Amazon Alexa and Google Home were the most common, one in four respondents indicated they had used ChatGPT in the past year.

 The motivations behind this adoption go far beyond curiosity.
 According to the study, many older adults are drawn to AI because it helps them maintain independence, stay socially connected, and improve their quality of life.